To be considered for admission to the program, applicants must have:

-Three letters of evaluation, written by an individual who has worked with you in an academic capacity, and who is qualified to attest to your
+Three letters of evaluation, written by an individuals who have worked with you in an academic capacity, and who are qualified to attest to your

 capacity for graduate level work based on significant longitudinal experience with you and your work, are required.
 One of the letters should

 address your academic performance, and may be a committee letter or from a significant academic contact.
 The other letter should be from a

 faculty member who is familiar with other aspects of your experiences such as community, philanthropic or volunteer activities, or those associated with research and clinical experiences.